wealthkernel/api-documentation-guides/docs/inbound-transfers/Basics.md

  Accepted | The inbound transfer has been accepted by the ceding provider.
  Transferring | The funds for the inbound transfer have been sent by the ceding provider to the portfolio managed by WealthKernel.
  Completed | The funds for the inbound transfer have been received and are available in the portfolio managed by WealthKernel.
+ Rejected | The inbound transfer has been rejected by WealthKernel.
+This could happen if your porfolio or account didn´t pass validation checks done by WealthKernel.
+The reason will be communicated through the status change history.
+ Cancelled | The inbound tranfer has been cancelled by WealthKernel.
+This state is irreversible.

 ## Status History
 For each status change that an inbound transfer goes through, we create a status history entry on the resource with a timestamp and an optional reason (populated for rejections and requests for more information).